Miharu Takizakura 三春滝桜

 Although it can be reached by car, if you are planning to go at peak season, the town's small roads will be incredibly congested.
-Instead, a round-trip bus service is offered from Miharu Station for 1,000 yen, including the cost of admission to see the tree.
+Instead, take a bus from Miharu Station.
+A one-day pass costs 700 yen.
+(Admission to the tree is 300 yen)

 Miharu Station is located on the Banetsu East Line between Koriyama and Iwaki, both of which are accessible from Tokyo.